kumahq/kuma/docs/generated/resources/policy_fault-injection.md

 - `sources` (required, repeated)

     List of selectors to match dataplanes that are sources of traffic.

+    - `match` (optional)

+        Tags to match, can be used for both source and destinations

 - `destinations` (required, repeated)

     List of selectors to match services that are destinations of traffic.

+    - `match` (optional)

+        Tags to match, can be used for both source and destinations

 - `conf` (required)

     Configuration of FaultInjection

-    Child properties:

     - `delay` (optional)

         Delay if specified then response from the destination will be delivered with a delay

-        Child properties:

         - `percentage` (required)